 After validation on the 'Testnet', the application can be configured to use the Arcana 'Mainnet'.
 To do this, developers must create a corresponding 'Mainnet' configuration profile.

-To use Arcana Mainnet, the developers must first create a 'Mainnet' configuration profile using the developer dashboard.
+To use the Arcana Mainnet, the developers must first create a 'Mainnet' configuration profile using the Arcana Developer Dashboard.